moj-analytical-services/splink/docs/demos/tutorials/08_building_your_own_model.md

----
-tags:
-  - Modelling
----

 # Next steps:Top Tips for Building your own model

-This page summarises some recommendations for how to approach building a new Splink model, to get an accurate model as quickly as possible.
+Now that you've completed the tutorial, this page summarises some recommendations for how to approach building a new Splink model, to get an accurate model as quickly as possible.

 At a high level, we recommend beginning with a small sample and a basic model, then iteratively adding complexity to resolve issues and improve performance.